LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

 # Features

+- [x] New with v7
+  - [ ] integrated drought mortality
-- [x] New with v7 - integrated drought mortality, improved soil water algorithms, new parameterization for available light and regeneration
+  - [ ] improved soil water algorithms, new parameterization for available light and regeneration
 - [x] New with v6.7 - simulates grass species and their interactions with regeneration!
 - [x] Estimate Net Ecosystem Exchange.
 - [x] Estimate Actual and Potential Evapotranspiration, Climatic Water Deficit, and Available Soil Water.